jahid-razan/Data-Architecutre-Nanodegree/Design a Data Warehouse for Reporting and OLAP/README.md

 a.
 JSON files: the JSON files are Yelp data

     • Business
     • Check-in
     • Covid
     • Review
     • Tip
     • Users

 b.
 2 CSV files: contains weather data

     • Temperature
     • Precipitation

 ![](staging_schema.PNG)

-2. All the files will be then uploaded to the staging schema.
+2. All the files have been uploaded to the staging schema.

-3. From staging schema, the data will be copied and converted to appropriate data format and will placed into staging schema.
+3. From staging schema, the data is copied and converted to appropriate data format and placed into staging schema tables.

-4. From staging schema the data will be copied to DWH for the analytical processing environment.
+4. From staging schema the data is inserted to DWH table for the analytical processing environment.